shalvah/strive/README.md

 ### `race`
 Strive runs all strategies/actions sequentially by default.
 If you want to run all in parallel and return the first successful one, then pass in `race: true`.

-Note that this only works when you have functions that return promises.
+Note that this only works when you have functions that return Promises.
 Strive will fire all of them off and return the first successful one (that passes the check) using [`promise.any`](https://www.npmjs.com/package/promise.any).

 ```javascript
 const { result, lastAttempt, success } = await strive({